kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 use of GPUs, supposing that you have GPU hardware and appropriate CUDA/cuDNN installed.
 - Under a conda environment, installation of CUDA/cuDNN will automatically be done using `conda install tensorflow`, but `pip install tensorflow` won't so that you've got to install them manually.

+{% include warning.html content="Regarding the last comment, I have tried installing tensorflow-gpu on both Windows 10 and servers running Linux, and found that `conda` won't automatically search for and install all required CUDA/cuDNN packages associated with TensorFlow on Windows 10.
+But on servers running Linux, it really did." %}

+## Troubleshoot

 ## References
 [A Comprehensive Guide Website For TensorFlow Veterans And Novices Alike](https://www.easy-tensorflow.com)